-Undertake further community consultation and incorporate feedback from exhibiting this Draft Masterplan.
-In particular, engage with the local traditional owners to begin a designing with Country process for the project.
+Undertake further community consultation and incorporate feedback from exhibiting the Draft Masterplan (completed Feb 2024).

+Engage with the local traditional owners to begin a designing with Country process for the project.

 Commission consultant reports that will be necessary for development and for planning approvals, such as;